-The total number of deaths from the NPR and from VR are shown in Figure 2 against the estimated number after adjusting for completeness of registration.
+The total number of deaths from the NPR and from VR are shown in Figure 2 compared to the estimated true number of deaths after adjusting for completeness of registration.
 The gradual narrowing of the gap between the NPR data and the VR data shows that there has been a steady improvement in birth and ID registration.
-However, the very narrow gap observed in 2016 reflects late processing of documents in the system and can be expected to be widened when late transfers of documents to Stats SA has been resolved in the next year.
+However, the very narrow gap observed in 2016 reflects late processing of documents in the system and can be expected to be widened if the late transfers of documents to Stats SA has been resolved before they next release data.